-If you would like more information about a faith group or a church in our area, please click here: KRMC Area Faith Group and Provider List.
+For more information about a faith group or a church in our area, please view the KRMC Area Faith Group and Provider List

-Attached are two separate articles from the Association of Professional Chaplains dealing with the positive impact faith and spirituality has on our medical and mental health:
+These articles from the Association of Professional Chaplains discuss the positive impact that faith and spirituality has on medical and mental health: